isomerpages/moe-fengshanpri/_programmes/MOE’s Sexuality Education.md

 providers.</p>
 <p>9.
 Parents who wish to opt their children out of the Sexuality Education
 lessons need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex A and insert a hyperlink for parents to download the form).
+This form will be communicated to parents at the start of the year and is also downloadable <a href="/files/Fengshan Document Links/2025/Sexuality_Education_Opt_Out_Form.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a> .
 The completed opt-out form is to be submitted by 14/03/2025.</p>
 <p>10.
 Parents can contact the school at 6586 0123 for discussion or to seek
 clarification about the school’s Sexuality Education programme.</p>
 <p></p>